dabeaz-course/practical-python/Notes/03_Program_organization/05_Main_module.md

 ### Script Template

-Here is a common code template for Python programs that run as command-line scripts:
+Finally, here is a common code template for Python programs that run as command-line scripts:

 ```python
 #!/usr/bin/env python3